 Based on our vision of scientific excellence, we dedicate a proportion of our time to outreach events, where we can share our research with other sectors of society.

 Our scientists reach out to the general public to share the revelations of cutting-edge research, provide valuable educational materials for teachers, and to inspire the young scientists of tomorrow.

 Key events combine our fundamental research with the natural enthusiasm of our staff to share the excitement of their research.

 Our projects of wider interest (including those in environment, sustainability, energy, and security) lend themselves naturally to public outreach, making our fundamental research readily accessible to non-expert audiences.

-Our staff have developed a range of activities suitable for primary, secondary and sixth-form students, ranging from exciting demonstrations of chemical reactions to interesting and informative public lectures and events.
+We develop a range of activities suitable for primary, secondary and sixth-form students, ranging from exciting demonstrations of chemical reactions to interesting and informative public lectures and events.
 Here are just some of our activities:

-Dr Dayna Mason, the Royal Society of Chemistry's Education Coordinator in Wales is a member of staff at the School.
-She helps us maximise the educational benefits of these programmes.
+Dr Dayna Mason, the Royal Society of Chemistry's Education Coordinator in Wales is a member of staff at the School, who helps us maximise the educational benefits of these programmes.